 70

-Participants will complete 5 writing sessions focused on their childbirth experience.
+Participants will complete 5 writing sessions.
 One 50-minute session will be held in the hospital before discharge, followed by four 50-minute sessions by secure video once a week.
 Sessions are delivered by a trained study therapist under licensed clinician supervision.

 Participants will complete one 45-minute in-hospital training session using the device, which includes a tablet and breathing sensor.
 They will then practice guided breathing at home twice daily for about 17 minutes each time for 4 weeks, with weekly phone check-ins from study staff.